SoftEtherVPN/SoftetherVPN-docker/README.md

 ## Usage docker-compose

-The same command can be achieved by docker-compose, the docker compose file is in the repository
+The same command can be achieved by docker-compose, the docker compose file is in the repository.
+You can specify the respective docker-compose.yaml like so:

+`docker-compose -f docker-compose.vpnclient.yaml up -d`

+By default the docker-compose.yaml is used:

 ```
 version: '3'